Last updated: 15 July 2026

 2. KSB progress and coverage

-Every review should check progress against the Knowledge, Skills and Behaviours defined in the apprenticeship standard.
-Which KSBs have been evidenced?
-Which are under-evidenced or not yet started?
-Are there KSBs at risk of not being covered before gateway?
+Every review should check progress against the knowledge, skills and behaviours defined in the apprenticeship standard.
+Which KSBs have been developed or evidenced?
+Which are under-developed or not yet started?
+Are there gaps that put the applicable gateway or gateway-to-completion requirements at risk?

 This doesn't mean reviewing every KSB in detail at every session — that's impractical for complex standards.
 It means having a running coverage view that is updated at each review and discussed in terms of trajectory: is the learner on pace?
 Where is the plan to address any gaps?